ComPWA/ComPWA-legacy/README.rst

 .. code-block:: shell

    git clone --recurse-submodules https://github.com/ComPWA/ComPWA.git <COMPWA_SOURCE_PATH>
+   cd <COMPWA_SOURCE_PATH>
-   cd <COMPWA_SOURCE_PATH> && git submodule init && git submodule update mkdir build && cd build cmake ../<COMPWA_SOURCE_PATH>
+   mkdir build && cd build
+   cmake ../<COMPWA_SOURCE_PATH>
    make
-   pip install ./pycompwa --user (optional)

 Examples
 ========
 The repository contains a couple of `examples <https://github.com/ComPWA/ComPWA/tree/master/Examples>`_.
-To learn about more detailed features of ComPWA you also might want to have a look on the examples of the `pycompwa package <https://github.com/ComPWA/ComPWA/tree/master/Examples/jupyter>`_.
+To learn about more detailed features of ComPWA you also might want to have a look on the examples of the `pycompwa package <https://github.com/ComPWA/ComPWA/tree/master/examples/jupyter>`_.

 Documentation
 =============
-Source code documentation via Doxygen is provided at ...
+Source code documentation via Doxygen is provided `here <https://compwa.github.io/>`_.
 The master branch is automatically built using TravisCI.
 Probably it is interesting to check out the `log file <https://travis-ci.org/ComPWA/ComPWA>`_ and the projects TravisCI configuration file `travisCI.yml <https://github.com/ComPWA/ComPWA/blob/master/.travis.yml>`_.